bjfoster/structures_webpage/README.md

 # structures_webpage

 Introduce main struture of the course webpage:
-    - Top navbar for part and dropdown for lecture
+    - Top navbar for part and dropdown for lecture / lab
-    - Can directly link to accordion dropdowns via url
+    - Can directly link to accordion dropdowns via url (with #interactiveID)